 - The Mac Support Store at 168 Seventh Street in Park Slope (718-312-8341) accepts e-waste (that is, electronic waste).
 Note that they do not accept standard kitchen appliances such as microwaves or blenders, only such electronics as computers TVs and stereos.

-Finding a Local Community E-Waste Drive
+Finding a Local E-Waste Drive

 Brooklyn neighborhoods have occasional community collections of electronic waste.
 To find one, keep an eye on local blogs, newspapers and community bulletin boards.
 Or, contact the Ecology Center in Manhattan to inquire about their local e-waste collection days in Brooklyn.

-Laws to Know About Recycling Computers and Electronics in Brooklyn
+Laws About Recycling Computers and Electronics